-Itchy bumps filled with clear fluid are usually blisters.
-Blisters have many possible causes and will often heal without treatment.
+Itchy bumps filled with clear liquid may be blisters.
+Blisters have many possible causes, such as an injury, eczema, allergies, and more.

 A blister is a raised part of the skin that fills with clear fluid.
 Blisters usually develop to protect injured skin and help it heal.

 Blisters have several potential causes, including skin friction, viral infections, and exposure to certain chemicals.

 In this article, we discuss the causes of itchy, clear fluid-filled bumps.
 We also examine the associated symptoms and treatments and explain when to seek advice from a doctor.

 In most cases, itchy bumps containing clear liquid are blisters.
 They may develop on areas of the body where rubbing or friction typically occurs, such as the hands or feet.